Two men drawing on a white board to represent the question what can you do with a business degree

 Work in strategy

 More and more businesses are looking for people with the ability to look at an organisation through a strategic lens.
-As a result, it’s not simply enough to understand how a business runs these days.
-You need the vision, data and also planning skills to take things to the next level.
+As a result, it’s not simply enough to understand how a business runs, you need the vision, data and also planning skills to take things to the next level.

 When you work in strategic planning, you’ll set overall goals for your organisation and develop a plan to achieve them.
 So you’ll need to have complete oversight of the entire business, an understanding of the strategic goals and priorities, and the vision to bring those plans to life.

-Dr Alain Neher is the subject director of Charles Sturt’s business degrees.
+Dr Alain Neher is an Associate Professor in the School of Business at Charles Sturt University.
 He’s up to date with the ins and out of strategic planning and also why there has been such an increase in demand for planning professionals.

 “Strategic planning establishes a clear path for an organisation to succeed in the future.
 We can also call it a roadmap which means that an organisation defines the best possible route and provides direction to all employees.
 Leaders in the industry have told us that they need people who can, firstly, establish direction and a sense of purpose.
 And, secondly, who can develop the right goals and objectives so employees are motivated and engaged to excel in their jobs – and the organisation to succeed.”